1. Stipend and Tuition –

 Applications that do not follow this schedule will only be considered under extenuating circumstances.
 It is the student’s responsibility to submit relevant information to be considered by the Committee.
 Incomplete applications will not be considered for funding and will be returned to the student following the notification date.

 Students will be notified of the Committee’s decision via e-mail by the Graduate School administration.
 Once an application has been approved, students must complete an online Mount Sinai Travel Request form at least two weeks prior to the departure date.
 The form must have the dissertation advisor’s funding source for the portion of travel that is not funded by the Travel Award.
 Students will be responsible for making their own travel arrangements, paying for their expenses, and then submitting their request for reimbursement upon their return.
-All original receipts and a Travel Voucher Form must be completed and signed by the dissertation advisor and student before being submitted for reimbursement.
+A Travel Voucher Form must be completed and signed by the dissertation advisor and student before being submitted for reimbursement, and the request must include all original receipts.
 The signed travel voucher must be submitted to the Graduate School’s Financial Administrator no later than two weeks after the return date from the trip.
 At that time the student must also submit a paragraph or two about his/her participation, impressions and accomplishments of the meeting/course.
-The description should indicate how attendance to this meeting/course contributed to the enhancement of the student’s program of study.
+The description should indicate how attendance to this meeting/course enhanced the student’s program of study.

 Failure to submit all required paperwork in accordance with these established deadlines would void the award.
 Advance funds are not available prior to travel.

 8. Guidelines Concerning “Supplemental Work-in-Another-Department” –